ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 On the left panel below we show two probability mass functions defined on the interval $[0, 1]$.
 On the right, visualize the cost matrix $\mathbf{C}$ along with the same density functions (one up top and other flipped vertically).
 The cost is zero along the diagonal of $\mathbf{C}$ since it costs us nothing to move mass zero units of distance.
-Since we define the transportation cost as squared Euclidean distance, moving vertically or horizontally off the diagonal increases the cost like $x^2$.
+Since we define the transportation cost as squared Euclidean distance, moving vertically or horizontally off the diagonal increases the cost quadratically.

 {% include image.html url="/itsneuronalblog/code/ot/example_1d_transport_cost.png" width="550px" title="Transport cost matrix in 1D" description="<i>Left,</i> density functions for two distributions $P$ and $Q$ defined on the unit interval. <i>Right,</i> cost matrix showing squared Euclidean distances between all pairs of points."%}